 - Pulling the bags out of the freezer and putting them into the refrigerator to thaw overnight.

 - Leaving the bags on the countertop for a few hours to defrost.
 You may speed up the process by soaking them in cold water.

 - Microwave in small (10-30 seconds) increments.

-- Add directly into a cooked dish.
+- Add directly to a cooked dish.

 The Bottom Line